-The core of all CRV structure, the I/A/B'' sequence is the fundamental element of Stage I, which is itself in turn the foundation for site acquisition and further site detection and decoding in subsequent CRV stages.
-The sequence is composed of an ideogram (the I''), which is a spontaneous graphic representation of the sites major gestalt; the A'' component or "feeling/motion" involved in the ideogram; and the "B" component, or first analytic response to the signal line.
+The sequence is composed of an ideogram (the "I"), which is a spontaneous graphic stages. representation of the sites major gestalt; the "A" component or "feeling/motion" involved in the ideogram; and the "B" component, or first analytic response to the signal line.
 (A full discussion may be found in the Stage I section below.)